Aviad Raz

 Aviad Raz (אביעד רז) is an Israeli professor of sociology at Ben-Gurion University of the Negev.

 Academic career

 Aviad Raz earned his B.Sc. and Ph.D. from Tel-Aviv University.
 He was a Post-doctoral Fellow at Harvard and held fellowships from the Japan Foundation and the Israeli Academy of Sciences.
-Aviad Raz was a Visiting AICE Professor at the Department of Sociology, University of California in San Diego in 2012-13.
+Aviad Raz was a Visiting AICE Professor at the Department of Sociology, University of California, San Diego in 2012-13.